 * Q3 profit $3.3 bln vs $3.4 bln analysts' estimate

-SEOUL, Oct 26 (Reuters) - South Korea's SK Hynix Inc said on Thursday third-quarter operating profit leapt more than five-fold to a record high, matching market expectations, on rocketing demand for memory chips.
+SEOUL, Oct 26 (Reuters) - South Korea's SK Hynix Inc said on Thursday third-quarter operating profit leapt more than five-fold to a record, matching market expectations, on rocketing demand for memory chips for servers and smartphones.

 SK Hynix is on track for what analysts estimate to be its largest-ever annual operating profit of 13.6 trillion won.
-Larger rival Samsung Electronics Co Ltd, the world's top memory chipmaker, is also expected to book record quarterly profit for the three months through September on Oct.
+Samsung is also expected to book record quarterly profit for the three months through September on Oct.
 31.

 Total industry revenue this year will likely be a record $126 billion, and is set to rise further to $130 billion in 2018 before falling to about $115 billion in 2019, forecasts from research provider Gartner showed.

-The company agreed last month to invest 395 billion yen with a consortium led by Bain Capital buying Toshiba's memory chip business, but analysts said benefits from the deal were unclear.
+SK Hynix agreed last month to invest 395 billion yen with a consortium led by Bain Capital buying Toshiba's memory chip business, but analysts said the benefits for the South Korean chipmaker were unclear.

 "Unlike strategic investors such as Western Digital, SK Hynix is not expected to utilise Toshiba's factories for NAND contract manufacturing, while the situation does not makes joint technological development easy," Samsung Securities analyst MS Hwang said in a note last week.

-In a move to address anti-trust concerns that may come up in a regulatory review, Toshiba said last month SK Hynix would be barred from accessing proprietary information that belonged to the chip unit, and for 10 years would not be permitted to own more than 15 percent of voting rights.
+To address anti-trust concerns, Toshiba said SK Hynix would be barred from accessing proprietary information that belonged to the chip unit, and for 10 years would not be permitted to own more than 15 percent of voting rights.